Close Menu

 Boosteroid

-Boosteroid is a fast-growing independent cloud gaming service with Ukrainian roots and a wide international footprint.
+Boosteroid is the biggest independent cloud gaming service in the world with headquarters in Austin, TX.
 It allows users to stream games they already own from game distribution platforms such as Steam, Epic Games Store, and others.

 The service focuses on accessibility, letting players jump into their personal game libraries without additional costs or delays.
 It’s easy to use, with dedicated apps for Windows, macOS, Linux, Android, and Smart TVs.
 It also supports browser-based access, allowing users on nearly any platform, including iOS, to play without additional downloads.